Nevada State Route 164

-State Route 164 (SR 164) is a state highway in southern Clark County, Nevada.
+State Route 164 (SR 164), also known as Nipton Road or the Joshua Tree Highway, is a state highway in southern Clark County, Nevada.
 The route, along with the unnumbered Nipton Road located in California, connects U.S. Route 95 (US 95) in Nevada to Interstate 15 in California just south of Primm, via the small town of Nipton, California.
-The highway is also known as Joshua Tree Highway.
+The majority of the highway is located within the Avi Kwa Ame National Monument.

 Route description

 The route begins at the California-Nevada state line about 3 mi east of Nipton.
 The highway treks east from there, curving slightly northeast to pass by the McCullough Range.
 At the northern tip of the mountains surrounding Crescent Peak, the highway turns slightly more southeast and decreases in elevation as it heads towards Searchlight, Nevada.
 SR 164 reaches its eastern terminus at the junction with US 95 in the center of Searchlight; however, the roadway continues east as Cottonwood Cove Road, entering the Lake Mead National Recreation Area and ending near Cottonwood Cove.

 In 2003, a sign near Searchlight designated the route as the Joshua Tree Highway, due to the abundance of Joshua trees located along the roadway.